itugealex/alx-higher_level_programming/0x0B-python-input_output/README.md

     Prototype: def save_to_json_file(my_obj, filename):
     You must use the with statement
-    You t need to manage exceptions if the object t be serialized.
+    You don’t need to manage exceptions if the object can’t be serialized.
-    You t need to manage file permission exceptions.
+    You don’t need to manage file permission exceptions.

 6:
-Write a function that creates an Object from JSON :
+Write a function that creates an Object from a “JSON file”:

     Prototype: def load_from_json_file(filename):
     You must use the with statement
-    You t need to manage exceptions if the JSON string t represent an object.
+    You don’t need to manage exceptions if the JSON string doesn’t represent an object.
-    You t need to manage file permissions / exceptions.
+    You don’t need to manage file permissions / exceptions.

 7: